axlan/robopenguins-blog/_posts/2023-10-03-python-optimization.md

  2. Pure Python is slow.
 Using a library with native code optimizations can improve speed.
  3. While Python only recently is starting to support true parallel multi-threading, parallelizing the processing can provide speed ups.
  4. Avoiding the more expensive CRC could speed things up depending on how often the preamble appears in the data contents.
 Adding more checks like requiring 0 in the reserved data, or only processing messages with known message ID's could reduce the number of CRC checks needed.
+ 5. Instead of checking every offset, I could use something like the [Boyer-Moore strstr](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm) algorithm.
- 5. While I didn't explore it here, I could potentially use a GPU for speed up.
+ 6. While I didn't explore it here, I could potentially use a GPU for speed up.

 # Optimization process